#1 of 23 Places to Visit in Vellore

 #22 of 23 Places to Visit in Vellore

 At a distance of 68 km from Vellore, 65 km from Mahabalipuram, 75 km from Chennai, 108 km from Tirupati & 127 km from Pondicherry, Kanchipuram or Kanchi is a temple town and the headquarters of Kanchipuram district.
-It is one of the most popular weekend getaways from Chennai and one of the major Places to visit in Tamilnadu.
+It is one of the most popular weekend getaways from Chennai and among the major places to visit in Tamilnadu.

 Kanchipuram is one of the most famous places of pilgrimage in Tamilnadu.
-Kanchipuram has rich history and it's one of the oldest cities in India.
+Kanchipuram has a rich history and it's one of the oldest cities in India.
 The temples of Kanchipuram are known for their grandeur and great architecture.
-The architecture of Kanchi monuments were trend-setting with great sculpture work and unique style and became a benchmark for South Indian architecture.
+The architecture of Kanchi monuments was trendsetting with great sculpture work and unique style and became a benchmark for South Indian architecture.
 This is another popular attraction to visit as part of Chennai tour packages.

 Distance (From Vellore): 70 Kms